RC Power Supply Guide: Don't Starve Your RC Charger

 iCharger 4010 Duo 40 Amps Per Channel = 80 Amps TotalHuge RC Charging Power: 40 Amps Per Channel = 80 Amps Total.

-Modified DPS 600PB RC Power Supply
+Building Your Own Modified DPS 600PB RC Power Supply

-A dual terminal (positive and negative) that will accept 1/4" fork connectors and 4mm banana plugs is then installed.
+A dual speaker terminal (positive and negative) that will accept 1/4" fork connectors and 4mm banana plugs is then installed.
 The required "configurable" electrical modifications inside are performed along with the addition of a removable negative terminal chassis grounding tab (an important & necessary safety feature).

 The cooling fan operation is also modified so it won't run at maximum speed all the time.
 Its speed is now variable dependent on internal temperature and electrical load.
 This makes the fan very quite in comparison to other RC power supplies I have.